My Life Story: Other projects

-The spirit of the band lived on in Shillingford's next project, ExileInside, which drew its influences from 1980s electronica, replacing the lush orchestral sounds of My Life Story with a quirky retro synth based sound.
+The spirit of the band lived on in Shillingford's next project, ExileInside, which drew its influences from 1980s electronica, replacing the orchestral sounds of My Life Story with a retro synth based sound.
 Former band members Aaron Cahill and Mal Campbell appear in the line-up, and the material is engineered by George Shilling.
 Shilling also produced many My Life Story tracks, including most of the Golden Mile album.
 ExileInside was created in 2002 thanks to a fan-funded investor model.

 Shillingford released an acoustic solo album in 2009 called Written Large, which featured two new tracks, plus acoustic versions of My Life Story and ExileInside songs.

 In 2014 Shillingford formed the production music company Choppersaurus along with writing partner and multi-instrumentalist Nick Evans.
 Debut single "Motel 66" was released on 27 January 2017, from the album Herx.
 Tracks "Motel 66" and "Did You Come Alone?" from the album appear in the first series of The Grand Tour.
 The duo has also composed a trailer for Homeland Series 5 ("Dystopia") and has written toplines for "You Are Not Alone" and "Live on Dreams" by house DJ Mason.
 Two Choppersaurus tracks were nominated in the UK Music Production Awards 2016 – "Trouble in the Delta" for Best Rock Production Music Track and "In Limbo" for Best Trailer Production Music Track.
-Choppersaurus won Best Electronic Production Music Track in the 2018 UK Production Music Awards for "Blast Radius" and in the same year composed the score for US comedy horror movie Blood Fest.
+Choppersaurus won Best Electronic Production Music Track in the 2018 UK Production Music Awards for "Blast Radius" and in the same year composed the score for US comedy horror film Blood Fest.

-In 2019 Choppersaurus track "Treasure", used in a Ponds For Men TV advertisement, won Best Use of Production Music in Online, Viral & Ambient Advertising (Ponds For Men advert) in the Music & Sound Awards 2019.
-In 2020 "Get On Your Feet" featured in the end credits of hit Netflix original movie Dangerous Lies.
+In 2019, Choppersaurus track "Treasure", used in a Ponds For Men TV advertisement, won Best Use of Production Music in Online, Viral & Ambient Advertising (Ponds For Men advert) in the Music & Sound Awards 2019.
+In 2020, "Get On Your Feet" featured in the end credits of hit Netflix original movie Dangerous Lies.

 Shillingford has also presented an electronica music show on the Essex based community radio station Phoenix FM.

-Dan Turner the band's keyboard player went on to form the band MacArthur with singer Dom Chapman after the group split in 2000.
-He landed a recording contract with Artist Network and recorded the Northern Soul influenced album MacArthur working with musicians such as Gary "Mudbone" Cooper (Funkadelic) and Chris Sharrock (The La's, World Party, Robbie Williams, Oasis).
+Dan Turner, the band's keyboard player went on to form the band MacArthur with singer Dom Chapman after the group split in 2000.
+He landed a recording contract with Artist Network and recorded the Northern Soul influenced album MacArthur working with musicians such as Gary "Mudbone" Cooper of Funkadelic and drummer Chris Sharrock of the La's, World Party, Robbie Williams and Oasis.
 As the band were about to release their first single the record company went bankrupt.
 The music has now been taken on by Fairwood Music.

-Original drummer Jason Cooper went on to greater notice as a member of The Cure.
-He has also collaborated on film and television soundtracks with another former MLS member, cellist Oliver Kraus.
+Original drummer Jason Cooper went on to greater notice as a member of the Cure.
+He has also collaborated on film and television soundtracks with another former My Life Story member, cellist Oliver Kraus.